NicolasAngleraud/SuperWikt-fr/README.md

 To execute the scripts and perform the above steps:

-- Clone the Repository
+- Clone the repository

-- Set Up Environment: Ensure Python 3.x and necessary packages are installed.
+- Set up environment: Ensure Python 3.x and necessary packages are installed.
 Optionally, create a virtual environment (venv or virtualenv) to manage dependencies.

-- Run the desired Shell Script: Execute extract_enrich_wiktionary.sh from the command lines: ./extract_enrich_wiktionary.sh and ./train_new_def_ex_model.sh.
+- Run the desired Shell script from the command lines: extract_enrich_wiktionary.sh and train_new_def_ex_model.sh.

 **Requirements**